Key takeaways

 The rise of omnichannel shopping is paving the way for a mix of physical and digital (…yes, sometimes called phygital…), and businesses must meet customers where they are.

 So, when you use a GS1 barcode on your products, whenever someone scans it, it’s clear that you’re associated with it.
-This can help protect your brand and reassures the seller about the product’s authenticity.
+This can help protect your brand and reassure the seller about the product’s authenticity.

 Of course, growing businesses might not need hundreds or thousands of barcodes at first.
 GS1 now allows businesses to buy a single GS1 barcode, so they can hit the ground running.